Financial Aid FAQs

 ) Touro College's means of providing 24 hour access to E-bills and making payments online.
 Tuition is due by the first day of classes unless covered by anticipated financial aid.
 Questions regarding tuition billing and payments - contact Bursar's office at (631) 761-7026.

 Can I receive financial aid in the summer?

 Federal loans may be available to continuing law students who plan to enroll in classes during the summer.
-Students must be enrolled at least half time (4 credits for part-time students, 5 credits for full-time students), have a valid FAFSA on file, complete the Touro Law Center Summer Financial Aid Application, and have a valid promissory note.
+Students must be enrolled at least half time (6 credits), have a valid FAFSA on file, complete the Touro Law Center Summer Financial Aid Application, and have a valid promissory note.
 Summer loans can cover tuition and related educational/personal expenses for the period in which the student is enrolled in summer classes.